localan/localan.github.io/README.md

 To run Jekyll locally (optional), install Ruby/Jekyll and run `bundle exec jekyll serve`.
 GitHub Pages will build the site for you on push, even if you don’t run Jekyll locally.

 ## Deploy
 This repository is a user site (`localan.github.io`).
-Push to `main` and Pages serves from the repo root automatically.
+Push to `main` and GitHub Actions builds with Jekyll and deploys to Pages.

+### GitHub Actions
+- Workflow: `.github/workflows/static.yml`
+- Steps: checkout → configure Pages → build with Jekyll → upload artifact → deploy
+- Output URL: printed in the workflow summary (environment `github-pages`)

 ## Customize
 - Colors/spacing: edit `assets/styles.css`